Seasons began ending for area high school basketball teams Monday night with the Southwest Livingston Lady Wildcats' campaign surprisingly among them.

 S. Rounkles closed out her outstanding Lady Wildcats career with another points-rebounds double-double, something she averaged all season.
 She fired in 30 points, including four treys, and yanked down 15 rebounds while making four steals.

-According to Bothwell, S. Rounkles finished with 1,453 career points and 814 boards.
+Page 2 of 3 - According to Bothwell, S. Rounkles finished with 1,453 career points and 814 boards.

 Polo's Lady Panthers (20-6) crushed Breckenridge (4-17) behind 26 Adriana Segar points, 16 Sidney Copeland markers, 13 by Cati Boruch, and 12 from Sammie Jo Copeland.